 This is an awesome reminder to always put the visitor’s center on your list – no matter how much you think you don’t need to go there.
 We usually use visitors centers as a pit stop/bathroom stop and there’s usually always something for the kids, like stickers or some other type of little prize.
 Most people who work in visitor’s centers are friendly and are experts on the area.
 They’ll ask you what your plans are and they’ll likely tell you about things you didn’t know about or recommend places to eat.
 Or, tell you your plans are flawed.
 It all usually works out.

-Where to stay: we booked our Marfa stay through HomeAway.
-If you’ve never stayed in a vacation rental or don’t think you can afford one, HomeAway and VRBO might surprise you.
+Where to stay: we booked our Marfa stay through Vrbo.
+If you’ve never stayed in a vacation rental or don’t think you can afford one, you might be pleasantly surprised.

 8. Fort Stockton